jsteinshouer/jsteinshouer.github.io/about.md

 title: About me
 ---

-I am a husband and father of two sons, living in Omaha, NE.
+I am a husband and father, living in Omaha, NE.
 I also do web development.

 **Do we really need another web development blog?**